pragma-/pbot/README.md

-PBot is a versatile IRC Bot written in Perl for the ##C channel on Freenode.net
+PBot is a versatile IRC Bot written in Perl

 Features
 --------